paperpatch/genki_notes/README.md

 # Genki Review Notes

+This project is a personal collection of review notes and summaries covering various Japanese language learning materials.
+Originally based on the Genki I & II textbooks, it has since expanded to include additional resources such as kanji lists, travel-related vocabulary, and more.
+It serves as a structured reference for reinforcing key concepts, grammar points, and vocabulary.

-This page serves as a personal review and summary of what I’ve learned from the Genki I & II textbooks.
-It’s designed to help me reinforce key concepts and grammar points while providing a quick reference for future study.
-While this is a personal resource, I hope it can also be useful for others who are revisiting or reviewing the material.
+While this is primarily a personal study aid, I hope it can also be useful to others reviewing similar materials.

 ![Screenshot](./src/assets/images/screenshot/genki-notes-screenshot.png)